KelvinQiu802/cet-4/Review2-2-17.md

 - hereby
 - conform / comply
 - **rotten**
+  - The smell of rotten eggs
 - **rigid**
+  - rigid method of education
 - **veteran**
+  - a veteran of the WW2
+  - the veteran leader
 - vibrate
 - **fatigue**
+  - Sam's face was grey with fatigue.
 - vice
 - chop
 - infectious